 EFCC To Court: We Are Yet To Conclude Investigation Against Fayose

-A Federal High Court in Lagos was on Friday forced to adjourn the fresh arraignment of former governor of Ekiti State, Ayodele Fayose over fraud and money laundering allegations due to a request by the Economic and Financial Crimes Commission (EFCC) for more time to conclude its investigation.
+A Federal High Court in Lagos was yesterday forced to adjourn the fresh arraignment of former governor of Ekiti State, Ayodele Fayose, over fraud and money laundering allegations due to a request by the Economic and Financial Crimes Commission for more time to conclude its investigation.

 The case file was move from the court of Justice Mojisola Olatoregun’s court by the Chief Judge of the Federal High Court, Justice Adamu Abdul-Kafarati to Justice Aneke, the reason for the fresh arraignment.